Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

 ### Managing Cameras With AIO

-When using AIO integration, the following components are created:
+When you enable AIO integration, the system creates and manages two additional components:

 1. **Asset Endpoint Profile**: Defines the camera connection
    - Target RTSP address